fdbatista/lumen-nginx/README.md

       - memcached
 ```

+**LOCAL DEVELOPMENT WITH XDEBUG**

 For local development, using XDebug might be useful.
 The following `Dockerfile` installs and configures it for PHPStorm:
 ```
 FROM fdbatista/lumen-nginx:2.1